binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 * Do not purchase an AP with WPS
 * If you already have one and the firmware allows you to turn WPS off then do so.
 Just be aware that sometimes you will turn this off and the firmware will ignore your choice, so be sure to test it or at least obtain a reliable configuration from the device.
 For example, I have worked with Cisco Aironet 1142 devices and their Web UI displays something completely different to the configuration when you print it out.
 * Consider re-flashing the device with a firmware that does not have WPS.
-* Research and purchase a device that does not have WPS.
+* Research and purchase a device(s) that does not have WPS.

 #### WPA2 and WPA